zebrunner/documentation-insiders/docs/agents/java/testng.md

     ```

 !!! note ""
     Access token and hostname are available in [User profile](../../guide/user_profile.md).
-Configuration files `agent.yaml` or `agent.properties` should be placed into proect resources folder.
+Configuration files `agent.yaml` or `agent.properties` should be placed into project resource folder.

 ## Step 3: Advanced reporting